You are cordially invited...

 Location: Oceanside Museum of Art, 704 Pier View Way, Oceanside, CA 92054 Preview Exhibition: March 31-April 7, 2018 Art Auction: Saturday, April 7, 2018, 6-7pm VIP Preview Hour, 7-9pm General Auction

-I am so very happy to have been invited to have my work in OMA's 2018 Annual Art Auction!
+I am so very happy to have been invited to have five of my artworks in OMA's 2018 Annual Art Auction!
 It's a privilege to be showing work alongside a band of San Diego's finest artists.
 Thank you, OMA for being so supportive of my work throughout the years, and to Maria and Katie for this amazing opportunity to help support the arts and OMA in its mission to providing the community with opportunities to explore the arts!

 Purchase tickets to show your support